-Multi-award-winning Westport Tidy Towns has long been flying the green flag, spearheading a whole host sustainability initiatives.
+Multi-award-winning Westport Tidy Towns has long been flying the green flag, spearheading a whole host of sustainability initiatives.
 The group’s Biodiversity Officer, Pat Fahy, works with WTT members and motivated locals to create pollinator-friendly wildflower meadows and build insect hotels.
-He also spreads the word fortnightly in his fascinating nature and re-wilding column in local paper The Mayo News – where the group also has its own separate Westport Tidy Towns Corner, keeping readers informed about their eco initiatives and encouraging everyone to join in and be green.
+He also spreads the word fortnightly in his fascinating nature and re-wilding column in the local paper The Mayo News – where the group also has its own separate Westport Tidy Towns Corner, keeping readers informed about their eco-initiatives and encouraging everyone to join in and be green.

 4. Westport’s vintners